eatdust/fbfscan/README.md

 #hdr default settings
 hdrframe = 3
 exprange = 2

 ```

+They specify how many *hdrframe* you want for each scan image, what
+exposure range (*exprange*) they spawn (here 2 stops).
+These can also
+be edited interactively using the **goscan** settings menu.
+A summary
-A summary of the default settings is displayed during the
+of the default settings is displayed during the initialization, after
-initialization, after which, the main menu shows up:
+which, the main menu shows up:

 ---
 ![main](/docs/main_menu.png?raw=true)